Datatab

 Now you just need to select your variables.
 If you select three or more metric variables, an analysis of variance with repeated measures is automatically calculated.

 And you get the results.
-You can read the p value in the table and if you don't know exactly how to interpret the results, just look at the interpretation in words.
+You can read the p value in the table and if you don't know exactly how to interpret the results, just click on interpretation in words.
+In addition, the results are displayed in a boxplot.
+Finally, the Bonferroni post toc test is calculated.

 Statistics made easy